GSA/IAE-Transparency-Space/ux_testing/main_page.md

 8. Create a new file using a plain text editor (or Markdown editor)
 9. Save the file to the appropriate subdirectory.
 10. Go back to the GitHub Desktop application.
 11. You should see 1 uncommitted change.
+(Make sure you click "update from sam_web_standards_master" before committing.)
 12. Add a commit message and optional expanded description.
-13.
+13. Click "Pull Request".
+14. Make sure the target branch is **not** GSA/openIAE (or anything containing "GSA/").
+15. Your commit message should be there.
+You can add a detailed description.
+Click "Send Pull Request".

 # Process Pull Reqeust